alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 The person handling the report may follow up with reportee or reporter after this discussion with any additional questions to help them reach a resolution.
+As per 13.3, mediating interaction or communication between reporter and reportee is not in scope of this Code of Conduct.

 ### **15.2** If the breach is considered outside the scope of this Code of Conduct